Hillel the Scribe Communications

 Ronald Kessler, In the President's Secret Service: If you enjoy behind-the-scenes examinations of how government agencies run -- in this case, the one protecting America's most important person -- read this book.

 Lily Koppel, The Red Leather Diary: A journalist happens upon a junk heap, rescues a teenage girl's Depression-era journal, locates the now-90-year-old woman and reconstructs her earlier life.
-Another in the "I should have written this kind of book" category.
+This belongs in the "I should have written this kind of book" category.

-Jane Leavy, Sandy Koufax: A Lefty's Legacy: This biography could have been terrific if the pitching great had agreed to be interviewed by the author.
+Jane Leavy, Sandy Koufax: A Lefty's Legacy: This very good biography could have been terrific if the pitching great had agreed to be interviewed by the author.

 Ram Oren, Gertruda's Oath: The heartwarming story of a Jewish boy (now in his 70s) in Warsaw whose nanny, a Polish-Catholic woman named Gertruda Babilinska, saved him from the Nazis and brought him to Israel, thus honoring her employer's final wish.